-Avenue Road is a palatial furniture and home decor store located, oddly enough, on Eastern Avenue.
+Avenue Road is a palatial furniture and home decor store.
 I don't use the word palatial lightly.
 And, forgive the superlatives in this post, but they are warranted.

-much as possible.
 The second floor of the building is a jaw-dropping, block long, cathedral space.
 It really is like nothing I've ever seen devoted to retail sales before - only churches, museums, or airports have this kind of space.
-Currently, the room provides a backdrop to the store's outdoor collection and some stunning map-based room dividers from Toronto's own Moss & Lam.

-Another outstanding example of design here is Canadian Jacques Guillions' Cord Chair.
-The exclusive re-issue of this classic is available in several finishes ($995).
+Another outstanding example of design found on the main level of the showroom is Canadian Jacques Guillions' Cord Chair.
+The exclusive re-issue of this classic is available in several finishes.

-I have one more addition to my wish list - the stunning and elegant Dinamarquesa chair by Jorge Zalszupin ($5442).
+In addition to the Toronto flagship, the company also has showrooms in New York and Vancouver.
 I'll be going back to Avenue Road just to visit it.